Nyuwb/wsl-switch/README.md

 The `hostname` parameter should be the name of the distribution name on WSL.

 Then, you'll need to execute the `installer.ps1` file to generate all the aliases and to make the configuration working.
-After that, you'll need to include your `$Profile` file as he will store all aliases and functions for this application.
+After that, you'll need to include your `$Profile` file as it stores all aliases and functions for this application.

 ```
 path_to\wsl-switch\config\installer.ps1